Sojiro/ashokma/source/_posts/How-to-add-quick-night-mode-to-your-blog-2019-09-03.md

 We need the night mode but also where people can read the lines without streching their eyes wide.
 So, I ended up with the above styles.
 It was challenging to find the perfect one for images though.
 O_o

 > **Tip:** Always use some preprocessors like [`SASS`](https://sass-lang.com/) I used here.
 It saves a lot of time by reducing the duplication and increasing the readability.
-More over, we can groupd the styles properly.
+More over, we can group the styles properly.

 ## HTML Part